lonestar1/3d_brick_wave/README.md

 Other variables in the expression can be tweaked such as "$turnover_frames" which will set how many frames the entire flip animation will take place over.

+NB.
+Parallel evaluation mode (under animation settings) will not update the viewport correctly in some versions of Maya.
+Switch to DG mode to view the performance.

 ## Built With

 Autodesk Maya